Irish issue in British politics: Home Rule movement

-Most (registered) Irish people elected as their MPs Liberals and Conservatives who belonged to the main British political parties.
-A significant minority also elected Unionists, who championed maintenance of the Union.
+Most (registered, land-owning male) Irish people elected as their MPs, Liberals and Conservatives who belonged to the main British political parties.
+A significant minority also elected Unionists, who championed maintenance of the Union and opposed Home Rule.
 A former Tory barrister turned nationalist campaigner, Isaac Butt, established a new moderate nationalist movement, the Home Rule League, in the 1870s.
 After Butt's death the Home Rule Movement, or the Irish Parliamentary Party as it had become known, turned into a major political force under the guidance of William Shaw and in particular Charles Stewart Parnell.
 Born into a wealthy and powerful Anglo-Irish Anglican landowning family, he entered the House of Commons in 1875.
 He was a land reform agitator, and became leader of the Home Rule League in 1880.
 Parnell operated independently of the Liberals, and won great influence by his balancing of constitutional, radical, and economic issues, and by his skillful use of parliamentary procedure.
 His party fillibustered the Protection of Persons and Property Act 1881 for seven weeks until the Speaker made a very rare change to British constitutional convention to close a debate after the IPP halted all progress on a Government Bill for five days in a row.
 He was interned in Kilmainham Gaol in 1882 under the new Act but, as a very capable negotiator, was released when he renounced violent extra-Parliamentary action in exchange for repeal of the Act; in response, William Edward Forster resigned as Chief Secretary for Ireland, as did the Lord Lieutenant, John Spencer, 5th Earl Spencer.